Flexures for Kibble balances: Minimizing the effects of anelastic relaxation: Physics of the Maxwell model

 \subsection{Response to two simple stimuli}

 The response function, Eq.~\ref{eq:simple:response}, allows us to calculate the time domain response, $\sigma(t)$ of any stimulus $\epsilon(t)$, by calculating the inverse Laplace transform of $\breve{r}\breve{\epsilon}$.
 In the next few sections, we investigate different stimuli.
 The total duration of all stimuli is $\tau_s$.
-The first stimulus (subscript 1) that we investigate is, in the time domain, of the form
+The first stimulus (subscript 1) is given in the time domain by

 In the Laplace domain, the above stimulus is

 The inverse Laplace transform of the product $\breve{r}\breve{\epsilon}$ for $t\ge \tau_s$ yields the stress response.
 It is

 The desired outcome of the calculation is the stress after a strain stimulus, which can be obtained by shifting the time axis using $t=\tau_s+t^\ast$.
 Then, the stress is given in the new time variable as